Guidance from the Department for Education (DfE)

 The list includes subject-specific resources for:

 AfC are compiling a list of website and links to learning resources and other ideas to keep children and young people busy while at home.
 The list will be updated as more information is added.
 Please note that although this first list has been complied by teachers for teachers and parents, we have not, and cannot quality assess each link.
 So please use your judgement to decide which activities are suitable for your child.
 You can download the latest list below:

-AfC Virtual School - Ideas for home learning: early years and primary (opens a pdf)
+AfC Virtual School - Ideas for home learning: early years and primary (pdf)

-Some additional learning and activity suggestions specific to children and young people with SEND are also available on the SEND Local Offer section of this website.
+Some additional learning and activity suggestions specific to children and young people with SEND are also available on the SEND Local Offer section of this website (opens a new window)

-Bedtime in Barnes Enjoy a series of bedtime stories for the young ones, read by local Barnes residents.
+Bedtime in Barnes (opens a new window) Enjoy a series of bedtime stories for the young ones, read by local Barnes residents.
 A new video is released every day to keep imaginations alive as you're tucking them in.